10 Must-See Things to Do in Chattanooga for First-Time Visitors

 Location: Lookout Mountain, GA (Just minutes from Chattanooga)

 Rock City is one of the most iconic attractions in the region.
-It is one of the finest things to do near Chattanooga, just six miles from downtown Chattanooga near the border of Georgia.
+It is one of the finest things to do near Chattanooga, just six miles from downtown Chattanooga near the Georgia border.
 It is situated on Lookout Mountain.
 If you get lucky, it also offers sweeping views across seven states on a clear day.
 Better check the weather before visiting so you get the best view.

 The winding trails lead through ancient rock formations, lush gardens, and the famous Lover’s Leap.
 Visitors can also explore Fairyland Caverns, where glowing gnome displays bring childhood stories to life.